-- 4. An athlete is eligible for selection to the Athlete Pool or Olympic Team so long as they: - a) are in good standing with Softball Canada by not being subject to any disciplinary sanctions: - b) are a Canadian citizen, in accordance with Rule 41 of the Olympic Charter; - hold a Canadian passport that does not expire before December 31, 2021 or in the process of renewing their Canadian passport to ensure it does not expire before December 31, , 2021; and - d) Be in compliance with all relevant World Baseball Softball Confederation (WBSC) and IOC requirements for eligibility. - 5.
-Individuals who meet 4(a), above, but who do not have the document in 4(b) are still eligible to be selected to the Athlete Pool if they demonstrate to Softball Canada that they are actively pursuing citizenship and could have the ability to achieve the required eligibility. - 6.
-Once selected to the Athlete Pool or to the Olympic Team, all athletes will be expected to be training towards, or to meet the physical standards outlined in Appendix B. These standards on their own will not be used to include or exclude an athlete from consideration for the Pool or the Olympic Team, but they will be used by Softball Canada to measure and monitor an athlete's training, progress and preparation.
+- 4. An athlete is eligible for selection to the National Team so long as they: - a) are in good standing with Softball Canada by not being subject to any disciplinary sanctions: - b) are a Canadian citizen: - c) hold a Canadian passport that does not expire before December 31, 2022 or are in the process of renewing their Canadian passport to ensure it does not expire before December 31, 2022; and - d) Be in compliance with all relevant World Baseball Softball Confederation (WBSC) requirements for eligibility. - e) Are fully vaccinated against COVID-19 (as per Canadian, and countries that the team is travelling to, definitions) and therefore able to travel and train/compete with the team in events both in Canada and internationally.
+Accommodations will be considered based on applicable law/regulations and rationale. - 5.
+Individuals who meet 4(a), above, but who do not have the documentation in 4(b and c) are still eligible to be selected to the National Team if they demonstrate to Softball Canada that they are actively pursuing citizenship and would have the ability to achieve the required eligibility by the related roster submission deadline. - 6.
+Once selected to the National Team, all athletes will be expected to be training towards, or to meet the physical standards outlined in Appendix B. These standards on their own will not be used to include or exclude an athlete from consideration for the National Team, but they will be used by Softball Canada to measure and monitor an athlete's training, progress and preparation.